GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/chat-client.md

 #### Parameters

-  - config: The config object for the `Client`.
+  - `config`: The configuration object for the `Client`.
 See `ChatClientConfig` for all configuration options.
-  - tokenProvider: In case of token expiration this closure is used to obtain a new token
+  - `tokenProvider`: In case of token expiration this closure is used to obtain a new token

 ## Properties